HoneyGol-Microsystems/vesp-alpha/README.md

 To use the script, install all required dependencies and add them to path.

 1. RISC-V toolchain
-2. iverilog
+2. Python version >=3.10 (older versions not officially supported)
-3. Python version >=3.10 (older versions not officially supported)
+3. Vivado Design Suite
-4. Vivado Design Suite
+4. iverilog (voluntary)

 ### Usage